factSocial

 No middleman server, no telemetry.
 Post text goes only to the LLM provider you chose.
 Search queries go only to the search provider you chose.

 The whole thing takes about five minutes.
-You'll pick an LLM provider, optionally pick a search provider, then start fact-checking.
+You'll install the extension, open its preferences, pick an LLM provider, and (optionally) wire up a search provider.

 Install the extension